martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 	===
 	[StateName]
-	Here you describe the situation inside this state.
+	This is where you describe the situation inside this state.
 	---
 	[#] (HAS_HAPPENED State1) AND (HAS_HAPPENED State3)